-- Reservations can be made 90 days prior to your visit, starting the first calendar day of the month (i.e. call the first day of March for May reservations).
+- Reservations can be made 90 days prior to the month of your visit, starting with the first calendar day of the month (i.e. call the first day of March for May reservations).

 - 1st day of the month: All Active Duty Marines and Military stationed on a Marine Corps installation.

 - 2nd day: All Active Duty

 - 3rd day: All Active Patrons (Active Duty, Retired, Reservists, Dependent & DOD)

 - Reservations are accepted at the Miramar Inn, Bldg.
 2515, MCAS Miramar, or by calling (858) 271-7111 – 24 hours a day, 7 days a week.

 - Reservations must be paid in full at the time the reservation is made.

 - The authorized patron, or dependent must be present at the time of check-in.
 Subletting, or transferring reservations is not permitted.

 - Weekend and certain holidays require a two, or three-night stay.

 - One-day reservations are not authorized on weekends and/or holidays for cabins, RV & campsites.